ZipcodeWizards/TwitterStockAnalysis/README.md

 ## Goals

 - We want to compare Stock Performance vs Twitter Sentiment of a company.
-We will be plotting the delta change in a stock's price vs average viewpoint of a company on Twitter (over an hour, a day?)
+We will be plotting a stock's price vs average sentiment of a company on Twitter for every 30 minuteswhile the stock market is open.

-## Steps
+## Steps to achieve goals
-- api to stream data into a dataframe. got 18000 per 15 minutes
+- twitter api to stream data into a dataframe, can get 18000 per 15 minutes.
-- output df into a sqlite3 database DONE
+- output df into a sqlite3 database (lake).
-- clean database with spark: get rid of retweets, remove punctuation, get rid of stopwords (is this done out of pyspark or within pyspark?) - Sean
+- clean database with spark: get rid of retweets and only use english tweets, store in new table (spark_cleaned).
-- output database from sqlite3 to a pandas dataframe for nltk - Sean
+- output spark_cleaned table from sqlite3 to a pandas dataframe for nltk
-- perform NLP sentiment analysis - (word cloud to do for tweets), and group tweets by day for analysis for positive, neutral or negative
+- perform NLP sentiment analysis - Textblob and SentimentIntensityAnalyzer
-- set up historic stock api
+- set up historic stock api, MarketStack (basic teir)
-- compare stock from earliest tweet to latest tweet
+- get price every half hour and group tweets by half hour and avg the sentiment scores.
-- perform data visualizations with plotly -
+- perform data visualizations with plotly and wordcloud

+## Stretch goals
+- flask to make it interactive
-- place code into docker and then have kubernetes run the code - Both
+- place code into docker and then have kubernetes run the code
-- stretch goal: create a dash webapp with plotly
+- create a dash webapp with plotly
 - upload to heroku

 #### api > pandas df > sql database > pull into pyspark df (set time frames)> clean pyspark df > load back into a new db > put (time framed) data back into a pandas df > create plotly visualizations from timeframed pandas df > python creates vizs that are then placed into a slide deck

+## Running the program
+- load up Virtual Environment and load imports
+    - $source leaf/bin/activate
+    - $pip install -r requirements.txt

+- create 'sean_keys.py' file in Pipeline folder
+    - inside add the keys for api's
+    - consumer_key = 'twitter key'
+    - consumer_secret = 'twitter key'
+    - access_token = 'twitter key'
+    - access_token_secret = 'twitter key'
+    - chuck_key = 'marketstack key'

+- run main.py inside PipeLine folder (cd into folder)
+    - for best results edit main.py based on time of day (before 9 am use 'yesterday', after 6:30 pm use 'today')
+    - plot will open in new broswer tab, word cloud will be a png image in PipeLine (wc.png)

 ### Setting Up your SQLite3 Database

-- create a sentiment.db in your local directory
+- create a sentiment.db in your local directory (inside PipeLine)
 - add your db to .gitignore
-- modify line 41 in gme_script and appl_script to the path of sentiment

 ### Setting Up your Virtual Environment

-- source <venv>/bin/activate
+- source leaf/bin/activate

 ### Tesla Twitter Run @ 5:00 pm daily
 ### stock api run following day at ???